Using conda environments¶

 Loading channels: done # Name Version Build Channel fastqc 0.10.1 0 bioconda fastqc 0.10.1 1 bioconda fastqc 0.11.2 1 bioconda fastqc 0.11.2 pl5.22.0_0 bioconda fastqc 0.11.3 0 bioconda fastqc 0.11.3 1 bioconda fastqc 0.11.4 0 bioconda fastqc 0.11.4 1 bioconda fastqc 0.11.4 2 bioconda fastqc 0.11.5 1 bioconda fastqc 0.11.5 4 bioconda fastqc 0.11.5 pl5.22.0_2 bioconda fastqc 0.11.5 pl5.22.0_3 bioconda fastqc 0.11.6 2 bioconda fastqc 0.11.6 pl5.22.0_0 bioconda fastqc 0.11.6 pl5.22.0_1 bioconda fastqc 0.11.7 4 bioconda fastqc 0.11.7 5 bioconda fastqc 0.11.7 6 bioconda fastqc 0.11.7 pl5.22.0_0 bioconda fastqc 0.11.7 pl5.22.0_2 bioconda fastqc 0.11.8 0 bioconda fastqc 0.11.8 1 bioconda fastqc 0.11.8 2 bioconda fastqc 0.11.9 0 bioconda

-Now, let's create a conda environment with fastqc installed in it.
+Now, let's create a conda environment with fastqc installed in it, as demonstrated below:

 Create conda environment and install FastQC.
 This takes a few minutes (you'll see the message "Solving environment").